ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 With Wireshark, you can use [display filters](https://wiki.wireshark.org/DisplayFilters) to get a more specific overview of what is happing in the captured traffic in a protocol basis, for example.
 Look to the wiki [main page](https://wiki.wireshark.org/) for more.

 For this task, there is a pre-captured [`.pcap`](https://en.wikipedia.org/wiki/Pcap) file from some LAN network traffic.
 You know that the packet capture includes *an insecure* connection with a login attempt to *the router* with a weak and custom authentication protocol.
+The authentication may use some sort of *encoding...*

 What is the login password?